 I’m beginning to think that self-care is a bit cliché.

 I see TV shows talk about it.
 I see other businesses try to sell it.
-I read magazine articles about it.
+And I read magazine articles about it.
 John Tesh shares tips on his nightly radio show.

 Self-care gets so much coverage, but it never seems to translate into actual self-care.